Thinking About Dieting? Don’t!

 Through proper nutrition our body can function the way it was designed to, and do so optimally.
 Through peak performance, our bodies will be able to manage themselves; including keeping us at the weight we’re supposed to be.
 If you’re dieting for weight loss, nutrition will bring you to a healthy weight.
 If you’re dieting for fitness, nutrition will help you become physically fit as well.
 Unlike fad diets, a healthy, nutritionally sound diet will give you more than just weight loss or fitness.
 You’ll feel as amazing as you look too.

-The dietary supplements I recommend is what’s called the Thrive Experience.
+The dietary supplements I recommend is the Super Vitamin & Minerals (found here).
 It’s a very simple plan you do in the morning.
-You take the Lifestyle Capsules (formulated for men and women) when you first wake up on an empty stomach, drink the Lifestyle Shake with your breakfast 20-30 minutes later, and put on a DFT (wearable nutrition).
+You take the vitamins in the morning with your breakfast.
 That’s it, you’re done for the day.
 The rest of the day you go about as you normally would.
-The Thrive Experience provides your body with all the nutrition it needs to get you going.
-It is formulated with non-GMO ingredients sourced by American farms, and is micronized to guarantee maximum absorption.
+The vitamins provides your body with all the nutrition it needs to get you going.
+It is formulated with non-GMO and organic ingredients, and is formulated to guarantee maximum absorption.
 I use the products myself and absolutely love it.